-Though we want all dogs to be walked, it's more important to only walk dogs you are comfortable with.

-- Be sure to take out a dog that has not been out already. - Dogs that have been on a walk will have a volunteer's initials by their name on the walk list.

-If all dogs have been out, please walk them again OR walk and work with the dogs that you are most comfortable with.
-If you feel comfortable, the dog will as well.

-- ALWAYS KEEP YOUR HAND THROUGH THE LEASH LOOP. - Make notes of behaviors in the comment binder. - The greater the radius of space your dog has to move, the less control you have. - Avoid proximity between your dog and all other dogs.

-While dogs are out for a walk they should never come close enough to another dog to be nose-to-nose.
+- ★ Though we want all dogs to be walked, it's more important to only walk dogs you are comfortable with. - ★ Be sure to take out a dog that has not been out already. - ★ Dogs that have been on a walk will have a volunteer's initials by their name on the walk list. - ★ If all dogs have been out, please socialize with them and work with dogs that you are most comfortable with and trained to work with..
+If you feel comfortable, the dog will as well. - ★ ALWAYS KEEP YOUR HAND THROUGH THE LEASH LOOP. - ★ Notify ANY BHS staff member of concerns with the dog or any unusual behavior. - ★ The greater the radius of space your dog has to move, the less control you have.
+Avoid proximity between your dog and all other dogs. - ★ While dogs are out for a walk they should never come close enough to another dog to be nose-to-nose.
 This means not stopping to talk to another person that has a dog, unless the other dog is your dog's kennel mate.
 Even if the dogs seem to be friendly to one another, the inherent stress of the shelter coupled with other environmental factors could lead to tension and unnecessary risk.
 Even a friendly dog won't necessarily like every other dog they meet.
 This is a safety precaution.
 In addition, you never know if one of the dogs is sick and could spread illness.
-Volunteers who are approved and given permission for tandem walks or play groups should follow proper protocol when introducing dogs to one another.

-Remember that if a dog bites you and draws blood, accident or not, the dog must be quarantined.
+- ★ Remember that if a dog bites you and draws blood, accident or not, the dog must be quarantined.
 This is the law.
 If you are uncomfortable with how rough or hard a dog takes treats let our behavioral staff know.
-That's something we would need to work on with the dog.

-Do not lean over a dog.
+That's something we would need to work on with the dog. - ★ Do not lean over a dog.
 This dog may interpret this as dominant or threatening behavior.
 Do not play or interact with a dog while it is eating or drinking.
 Never try to take food, treats, or toys from a dog's mouth.
 If you want to get a toy or leash out of the dog's mouth, give it something else to put in its mouth, such as a treat.
-It will have to drop whatever it is to eat the treat.
+It will have to drop whatever it is to eat the treat. - ★ If you notice any medical issues let an adoptions counselor know IMMEDIATELY